About This Episode

 Layla Kattermann 0:00

-Diala Shammas 0:11
+Diala Shamas 0:11

-I tell people don’t stop speaking out, don’t stop opposing genocide.
-You are on the right side of history even though it doesn’t feel that way oftentimes.
+I tell people, don’t stop speaking out, don’t stop opposing genocide.
+You are on the right side of history, even though it doesn’t feel that way oftentimes.

 Yara Hawari 0:27

-At the time of recording the Gaza Strip was still under Israeli regime bombardment.
-The number of Palestinians killed are over 5, 000 with at least 2, 000 of them children and the number is still climbing.
+At the time of recording, the Gaza Strip was still under Israeli regime bombardment.
+The number of Palestinians killed are over 5,000, with at least 2,000 of them children, and the number is still climbing.
 Many people are still missing, trapped under the rubble of their own homes.
 This is an ongoing genocide of Palestinians in Gaza.

 Meanwhile, hundreds of thousands of people around the world have hit the streets in their hometowns, declaring solidarity with the Palestinian people.
-Organizations and groups have also put out statements condemning the Israeli regime, not only for its most recent onslaught, but also for its decades long colonial occupation of Palestine.
+Organizations and groups have also put out statements condemning the Israeli regime, not only for its most recent onslaught, but also for its decades-long colonial occupation of Palestine.

-Yet this widespread international solidarity has been facing repression and an Orwellian crackdown from governments and various different actors.
-Joining me to discuss what this repression looks like and how we can challenge it are two guests.
-Firstly, Layla Kattermann is the monitor project manager for the European Legal Support Center Layla studied international studies at Leiden University in the Netherlands and specialized in the Middle East focusing on the media discourse surrounding Palestine and Israeli regime disinformation Layla is also a co founder of the national student coalition for Palestine in the Netherlands.
+Firstly, Layla Kattermann is the monitor project manager for the European Legal Support Center.
+Layla studied international studies at Leiden University in the Netherlands and specialized in the Middle East, focusing on the media discourse surrounding Palestine and Israeli regime disinformation.
+Layla is also a co-founder of the National Student Coalition for Palestine in the Netherlands.

-And secondly, Diala Shammas, senior staff attorney at the Center for Constitutional Rights, where she works on challenging government and law enforcement abuses perpetrated under the guise of national security in the US and abroad.
+And secondly, Diala Shamas, senior staff attorney at the Center for Constitutional Rights, where she works on challenging government and law enforcement abuses perpetrated under the guise of national security in the US and abroad.
 Prior to joining the Center for Constitutional Rights, she taught and supervised legal clinics at Stanford Law School and CUNY Law School.
-She also represents and advises social justice and human rights advocates as they face repressions at the hands of the state and private actors p in regards to Palestine.
+She also represents and advises social justice and human rights advocates as they face repression at the hands of the state and private actors in regards to Palestine.

 Let’s start off with an overview of what we have been seeing in the way of repression of Palestinian solidarity activism.
 Layla, perhaps we can begin with you.
 What has this looked like in Europe?